You can help to make a difference

 The Jamaican Epilepsy Association was founded in 2002 by Nora Perez and is a registered non-profit organization (NGO), funded by donations and fundraising events.
 The mission of the association is to improve the lives of persons with epilepsy in Jamaica and to make a positive difference through epilepsy awareness and first aid training.
 This Association is the only one of its kind in the English speaking Caribbean.

-November is Epilepsy Month worldwide - a special month of events which promotes awareness of epilepsy in more than 120 countries each year.
+Special events are usually planned worldwide in more than 120 countries in observation of the day.
 Every year, people come together to celebrate and highlight the problems faced by persons with epilepsy, their families and caregivers.

-This celebration of Epilepsy Month will encourage conversations between the public and Jamaica Epilepsy Association members sharing their experiences.
+The celebration of Epilepsy Awareness Day encourages conversations between the public and the Jamaican Epilepsy Association with members sharing their experiences.
 The Association is planning activities to highlight this medical condition.

 Epilepsy is not contagious….
 You cannot “catch it”!

 - Anyone at any age can develop epilepsy